glopzel/bookos-auth/README.md

-# CRUD with MVC
+# Book Track - Bookos

-i made a crud app a while ago, this is the same but has a different architecture and has some extra styling.
-I have yet to add an API to show real books, but this is the core code of it.
+i made a crud app a while ago, this is the same but has a different architecture and has some nice styling and authentication.

 ## Preview